Feature / November 2, 2017

 And I’m with you both 100%, Kelly and Richard: Halloween is and should be for kids.
 Grown-ups in costumes definitely have always rubbed me the wrong way.
 Maybe adults could adopt a holiday like Mardi Gras to fulfill their desire to dress in costume and drink too much.
 But I suppose that’s what Halloween’s become, hasn’t it?
 A carnival in the old sense of the word—feasting before the winter’s fast comes, an opportunity to wear a mask and become someone else.
 Obviously adults desperately need this kind of liminal ritual of transgression in their lives these days, maybe because they didn’t get the chance growing up?

-What I suppose irks me most about a lot of what Halloween represents today, though, is how it seems somehow disrespectful—disrespectful of children; disrespectful of fear, however mild; disrespectful of the unknown and the unknowableness of existence—in a way that even the trick-or-treaters in Spider-Man weren’t.
-As though a distorted memory has taken the place of something that once stimulated a genuine response to the mysteries of existence, and the fun that was a happy collateral has become the thing itself.
+What I suppose irks me most about a lot of what Halloween represents today, though, is how it seems somehow disrespectful—disrespectful of children; disrespectful of fear, however mild; disrespectful of the unknown and the unknowableness of existence—in a way that even the trick-or-treaters in comic books and American sitcoms weren’t.
+It’s as though a distorted memory has taken the place of something that once stimulated a genuine response to the mysteries of existence, and the fun that was a happy collateral has become the thing itself.
 It’s deprived Halloween of its power as a kind of quiet mass memento mori: like deafening, braying, drunken chatter drowning out the tolling of the bell and the creaking of the coffin lids.
 Fucking hell, we’re miserable bastards, aren’t we?